 If you’re looking for a phone that just does the basics – for yourself or an older relative – the hype around the latest apps and features can feel more confusing than helpful.

-But there are phones known as simple mobile phones that may be exactly what you are looking for, with features such as big, easy-to-use buttons and non-complex designs.
+So-called simple mobile phones may be exactly what you need.
+They typically feature large, easy-to-use buttons and straightforward, no-frills designs.

 Which? phones expert Callum Pears